Cardinal-Cryptography/bulletin-board-example/contracts/README.md

 5. Click on **Upload Contract Bundle** and navigate to `highlighted_posts/target/ink` and choose `highlighted_posts.contract`.
 6. Press **Next** and then again **Next** and **Upload and instantiate**.
 7. Sign the transaction using your account.
-8. In the newly opened page, copy the last hash from the address bar: `https://contracts-ui.substrate.io/contract/<hash>` -- this is the address of your newly created contract.
+8. In the newly opened page, you will see _You instantiated this contract `<contract address>` from `contract name`_.
+Click on the **contract name** and copy the last hash from the address bar: `https://contracts-ui.substrate.io/instantiate/<hash>` -- this is the code hash of your freshly uploaded contract.
+Note that it's not an _instance_ of it, just an address where your contract's code lives.
 9. Repeat steps 3-5 for `bulletin_board` contract.
 10. When on **Upload and Instantiate Contract** page, choose **pricePerBlockListing** - this will define how much tokens the caller has to transfer.
-Change **highlightedPostsBoard** to your newly created contract from step **8**.
+Change **highlightedPostsBoard** value to the code hash from step **8**.
 Click **Next** and upload the second contract.

 You have both contracts deployed now.
 You can play with them, see how they interact with each other, notice how **Contracts UI** will do a _dry-run_ of your calls and show you the expected results even before you decide to do any transaction.

+### Deploying example contracts using scripts

+In `../scripts` folder you will find `deploy_local.sh` and `deploy_testnet.sh` script files that will deploy the examplary project to local or TestNet networks.
+After the deployment you should see contracts' code hashes and addresses printed to your terminal.
+You can use them with polkadot.js explorer to interact with the contracts.

+Note that for local network there can be only one deployment of the same code (`cargo contract upload`) as subsequent executions would duplicate the code on chain.

+For TestNet (or any other network for that matter), you will have to fill in the variables under `./scripts/env/testnet`.

 ## How to ...